 As part of the annual pay award, all staff with acceptable performance receive a base pay uplift.
 There is also a 'Special Bonus Scheme' in place which rewards exceptional performers with a non-consolidated bonus.
 The non-consolidated bonuses are payable to a proportion of staff as part of the annual pay award.
-Some staff members received 'Special Bonus' payments during 2010-11 for exceptional performance during 2009-10.
-The Staffing Committee agreed that no payments would be made for performance during 2010-11.
+The Staffing Committee agreed that no payments would be made for performance during 2011-12.
 The equal pay settlement was paid to staff in May 2011.
 The pay remit for 2009-10 was approved by the Department of Finance and Personnel and paid in August 2011.
-The 2010-11 pay remit is currently being prepared and will be submitted to the Department of Finance and Personnel for approval.
+The 2010-11 and 2011-12 pay remit was paid in April 2012.